actuator-finance/Actuator-Docs/docs/faq.md

 -->
 ### Why was the last 10% of stake rewards chosen as the reserve portion for the community end stake incentive?
 Rewards accrued at the end of the stake life are less likely to benefit from monetization than rewards accrued early on.
-### If no one is staking ACTR at a particular redemption day, is there still an HTT creation fee?
+### If no ACTR vault exists at a particular redemption day, is there still an HTT creation fee?
 No, the HTT creation fee is waived if there are no ACTR stakers for that redemption day.
 ### Can I still mint my stake's Hedron?
 Yes, even if you've extracted HTTs against your stake, you can always mint any earned Hedron from your stake.